 One issue of Sansa apple tree care is that these trees require another apple tree variety planted fairly close by in order for optimal pollination.
 If your neighbor has a tree, that might do just fine to get good fruit set.

 You won’t be able to count on eating crunchy apples the year you plant.
-You will probably have to wait two to three years after transplant to see fruit, but well worth the wait.
+You will probably have to wait two to three years after transplant to see fruit, but it is well worth the wait.